ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 5. All the Registration Officers and Supervisors on-boarded to the client machine is able to export all packets.
 1. Supports the partial export.
 If the system is able to export some packets to the folder and no other files due to lack of storage space or unavailability of the folder, the successfully exported packets will remain on the destination folder.
 1. For partial or full failure, the system displays error message.
-1. System captures and stores the transaction details for audit purpose.
+1. System captures and stores the transaction details for audit purpose (except PII data).

 ## 3.4 New Registration [**[↑]**](#table-of-content)